Verridian-ai/APS-Performance-Assistant/docs/wiki/User-Guide.md

 1. Click **Start New Chat** from the home page
 2. Type your question or select a suggestion
-3. Receive AI-powered guidance based on the ILS framework
+3. Receive AI-powered guidance based on the ILS framework (powered by GPT-5.0)

 ## 💬 How to Ask Questions